Merrylands

 Merrylands shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate is 28.4%, significantly lower than the SA4 region average of 39.1%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, with 19.4% of residents holding such qualifications, followed by postgraduate qualifications (7.5%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent in the area, with 27.3% of residents aged 15+ possessing vocational credentials - advanced diplomas at 11.6% and certificates at 15.7%.
+The area has university qualification rates at 28.4%, significantly lower than the SA4 region average of 39.1%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 19.4%, followed by postgraduate qualifications (7.5%) and graduate diplomas (1.5%).
+Trade and technical skills are prominent, with 27.3% of residents aged 15+ holding vocational credentials – advanced diplomas (11.6%) and certificates (15.7%).

 Frequently Asked Questions - Education